Adventure Works Internet Sales tutorial (1200)

 This tutorial provides lessons on how to create an Analysis Services tabular model at the 1200 compatibility level by using SQL Server Data Tools (SSDT), and deploy your model to an Analysis Services server on-premises or in Azure.

-If you are using SQL Server 2017 or Azure Analysis Services, and you want to create your model at the 1400 compatibility level, use the Azure Analysis Services - Adventure Works tutorial.
-This updated version uses the new, modern Get Data feature to connect and import source data, and uses the M language to configure partitions.
+If you're using SQL Server 2017 or Azure Analysis Services and you want to create your model at the 1400 compatibility level, use the Tabular modeling (1400 compatibility level).
+This updated version uses the modern Get Data feature to connect and import source data, uses the M language to configure partitions, and includes additional supplemental lessons.

 How to create a new tabular model project in SSDT.